Rahulray12/puzzelfun/README.md

 ## Credits ##

-As always my mentor Daisy Mc Girr give me very helpful suggestions to make a quality website!
+As always my mentor Daisy Mc Girr gives me very helpful suggestions to make a quality website!

  ### Content ###
  - I borrowed a block of code to shuffle the puzzle numbers from [Satck Overflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array).
 It is also commented at script.js.